ideallical/django-customuser-migration/README.rst

 ========================================================

-I created this repository because I found it difficult to switch from a standard Django User to an custom Django User.
+I created this repository because I found it difficult to switch from a standard Django User to a custom Django User.
 Especially when you're already using the Django User heavily in other models.
 This project is an example on how to do that with some handy migrations.